Maclean-D/voiceflow-slack/README.md

 2. @ the bot in a message and attempt to send it
 3. Slack will prompt you `Want to add this person instead?`, press `Add to Channel`

+### Custom commands

+- Send `hi` or to not pass a message to Voiceflow, and have it generate a response.
+- @ the bot in a message to check if the server is online, regardless of being hooked up to Voiceflow

 ## Troubleshooting

 ### Images Are Not Appearing